mate-academy/layout_task-guideline/README.md

   - Delete the repo ![Delete the repo](./images/delete-the-repo.png)
 </details>

-### 3. Update the topic on the platform to see that the button changed to `Open the task`
+### 3. Reload the topic page on the MA platform to see that the button changed to `Open the task`
 - if not open personal data and connect your github account

 ### 4. **Clone** the forked repo be running `git clone the-link-from-github` (!!!
 Replace `the-link-from-github` with link from your repo)